 - Construction Agreement

 Any contract for services with individual(s), including sole-proprietor businesses, must properly classify the individual(s) as an employee or independent contractor according to federal and state regulations.
-If individual is a University employee, Human Resources must be consulted before individual is classified as an independent contractor.
+If the individual is a University employee, Human Resources must be consulted before the individual is classified as an independent contractor.

 Willamette University will procure all goods and services on the best terms and at the lowest overall cost consistent with an appropriate level of quality.
 Acquisition will be without favoritism and on a competitive basis, whenever practical, to obtain maximum value for each dollar expended.

 Purchases of $10,000 or more should be coordinated with a fiscal officer, dean or vice president and approved in advance.
 A purchase agreement must be used for purchases of $25,000 or more.
 If required, a purchase agreement should use the standard agreement template.
 It is good practice to obtain three or more quotes for purchases of $10,000 or more when feasible; it is strongly recommended for purchases of $25,000 or more.

 All purchases must comply with University financial policies.
 All purchases must comply with each of: this policy, funding source terms and guidelines for grants and gift funds, specific purchasing guidelines based on the type of goods or services, and departmental policies. .

 Restricted Purchases for certain types of goods and services